danfuzz/samizdat/doc/library-guide/Number.md

 ------------

 `Number` is a protocol for values that can be treated numerically.
-All the generics in this protocol are defined to return the same class as they operate on.
-The multiple-argument generics in this protocol are defined to only take arguments of the same class.
+All the methods in this protocol are defined to return the same class as they operate on.
+The multiple-argument methods in this protocol are defined to only take arguments of the same class.

 In cases where the implied computation isn't defined or isn't definable,